timfayz/elementcss/docs/0_preface.md

 *Skip if you know nothing about LESS.*<br/>
 Originally I was creating CSS-ELEMENT in LESS, but sometime later I realized that LESS doesn't have enough features to release necessary and pursued ideas.
 So I switched to SASS.
 Now there is no doubt after the release of version 3.3 - SASS become the most advanced CSS preprocessor!

+##Go Next!
+If you are experienced user of SASS and CSS go to section [Usage](https://github.com/kalopsia/element/blob/master/docs/2_usage.md) and to learn more.
+If you newbie in this area go to next section [Installation](https://github.com/kalopsia/element/blob/master/docs/1_installation.md) to prepare yourself for using SASS.

 ---